 "It was rare enough she was getting in the ring with someone she didn’t control, and now I was asking her to drop her belt to that person!
 Moolah had a lot of trust in me, though, so when I asked her if we could do a title switch, she agreed."

 Evelyn Stevens won the title on October 8th, 1978, but had it for only two days.
-Nonetheless, she is one of the few women able to boast of pinning the Fabulous Moolah cleanly and holding her championship title.
+Nonetheless, she is one of the few women who boast of pinning the Fabulous Moolah cleanly and holding her championship title.

-Moolah, when speaking about her decades-spanning championship reign, never acknowledged Evelyn Stevens’ title win.
-And neither did she recognize the previous three women she dropped the title to (Bette Boucher on September 17th, 1966, Yukiko Tomoe in Japan in 1968, and Sue Green in 1975).
+When speaking about her decades-spanning championship reign, Moolah never acknowledged Evelyn Stevens’ title win.
+And neither did she recognize the previous three women she dropped the title to (Bette Boucher on September 17th, 1966, Yukiko Tomoe in Japan in 1968, and Sue “Tex” Green on February 2nd, 1976, who got Moolah to scream “I quit,” by placing Moolah in an Indian death lock.

 When Moolah sold the title to the WWF in 1983, the lineage started anew, and the accomplishments of these three ladies were ignored.